mdda/deep-learning-workshop/ideas.md

   NumPy constant into Keras trick
   Converting Slim to Keras (notebook)
   Clean batching (chaining of generators)

+  Network sizing
+    baseline
+    back-of-envelope complexity
+    3x factors
+    No hyper-parameter search
+      Instead move from DNN to CNN for MNIST

   Use DropOut ('free' generalisation enabler)
   Use BatchNorm (or 'cleaner' LayerNorm)  or SELU?